Colleges by Location

 Student to Faculty Ratio

 In 2025, this ratio at Brown University was 6:1.
 That means that there were 6 times more students than teachers at this school.
-This school has recently reported to have 1,079 faculty members.
-This number included 621 men and 458 women.
+The faculty of this school consists of 1,079 members, according to the most recent data reported.
+Out of that number, there were 621 men and 458 women.

 Student Population Diversity Graph